ahmedqamesh/canmops/doc/index.rst

 ..
-DCSController documentation master file, created by sphinx-quickstart on Mon Sep 17 20:30:04 2018.
+MOPS documentation master file, created by sphinx-quickstart on Mon Sep 17 20:30:04 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DCSController's documentation!
+Welcome to MOPS's documentation!
 =========================================

 .. toctree::